franciszekadamski/pythonbox/README.md

 docker build -f Dockerfile.pythonbox -t pythonbox
 ```

+Morover, change the mapping for X11 in the dockerfile if you are using Windows.

 ## Run the pythonbox using docker-compose
 In the directory *pythonbox* containing folder *workspace* run command:
 ```